daviddavo/blog.ddavo.me/content/posts/tutorials/pocket-to-omnivore.en.md

   - Read Later
 categories:
   - tutorial
-lastmod: 2023-07-06T07:27:35.017Z
+lastmod: 2023-08-02T11:36:10.982Z
 keywords:
   - pocket
   - omnivore
   - export
   - import
-description: In this tutorial I provide a Jupyter notebook to process your data from Pocket and upload it to Omnivore
+description: In this tutorial I provide a Jupyter notebook to exp your data from Pocket and upload it to Omnivoreort
 ---

 I tried to use Pocket, I really tried, but I had to stop using it because it only allowed you 3 highlights per post for free.